noeddl/prompter/README.md

 ...
 ```

-Using this subcommand without any arguments runs the simulation on all combinations of words in the wordlist which takes several hours.
+Using this subcommand without any arguments runs the simulation on all combinations of words in the wordlist.
+This takes several hours to run.

 ```
 $ prompter simulate